Built-in rule tags

 Tags are a way to categorize rules and issues.
 Issues inherit the tags on the rules that raised them.
 Some tags are language-specific, but many more appear across languages.
-Users can add tags to rules and issues, but most rules have some tags out of the box.
+Users can add tags to rules and issues and most rules have some tags out of the box.
 Here is a non-comprehensive list of what some of those built-in tags mean:

-convention - coding convention - typically formatting, naming, whitespace...
+- convention: coding convention, typically formatting, naming, whitespace, etc.

-pitfall - nothing is wrong yet, but something could go wrong in the future; a trap has been set for the next guy, & he'll probably fall into it and screw up the code.
+- pitfall: nothing is wrong yet, but something could go wrong in the future; a trap has been set for the next person, and they'll probably fall into it and screw up the code.

-suspicious - it's not guaranteed that this is a bug, but it looks suspiciously like one.
-At the very least, the code should be re-examined & likely refactored for clarity.
+- suspicious: it's not guaranteed that this is a bug, but it suspiciously looks like a bug.
+At the very least, the code should be re-examined and likely refactored for clarity.

-unused - unused code, E.G. a private variable that is never used.
+- unused: unused code; for example, a private variable that is never used.